 5. Register for Housing

-The Housing Application for incoming Fall 2019 students becomes available approximately 24 hours after students have paid their $300 enrollment deposit.
+The Housing Application for incoming Fall 2020 students will open on January 6.
+The application becomes available approximately 24 hours after students have paid their $300 enrollment deposit.
 You can access this application through "MyHousing."

-As you might know, incoming student roommate matching is coming up soon!
-From May 15 - June 15, you'll have the opportunity to browse the profiles of other students who have been assigned to your same hall, and then match up with one of these students.
+When the roommate matching process begins, you'll have the opportunity to browse the profiles of other students who have been assigned to your same residence hall, and then match up with one of these students.

 In order to prepare for this process, please be sure to watch this short video tutorial.
 This video is also available on the MyHousing homepage.